WORK WITH US

 Foundation Scotland Equality Monitoring Survey

-More detail about the role and experience required is available in the job description/person specification which can be downloaded here
+More detail about the role and experience required is available in the job description/person specification which you can download here.

 Once you have read this, you can apply here.
-You will be able to attach a CV and detailed covering letter.
-Please outline clearly how you meet the criteria set out in the job description/person specification.
+Please attach a CV and detailed covering letter, outlining how you meet the criteria set out in the job description/person specification.

 If you have any questions or need any assistance, please contact jane@foundationscotland.org.uk